Scene7: Reorganization (2001−2007)

 Scene7 moved from San Rafael to Hamilton Landing in Novato, California in September 2002 to accommodate more employees.
 On July 9, 2003, the company acquired all of the assets of workflow provider and advertising software company Engage for $1.2 million and assumed its $650,000 debt after Engage filed for Chapter 11 bankruptcy.
 Engage was the parent company of both Cascade and MidSystems, which were two of the first companies that tried to automate prepress production for newspapers and large printers.
 On August 15, 2003, Scene7 acquired its top competitor, TrueSpectra of San Mateo, for an undisclosed amount of cash and stock.
 On June 15, 2004, Scene7 raised $7.5 million in another round of financing, led by home shopping company QVC with some of Scene7's existing investors.
 At the same time, Jeffrey Branman, President of Interactive Technology Partners at QVC, and David Rubenstein, co-founder of the private equity firm The Carlyle Group, joined Scene7's board of directors, which was composed of James Caccavo of Moore Capital, Andrew Wright of RealNetworks, and Mack.

 Since the early 2000s, the company's growth has been fueled by an increase in broadband Internet access, which loads virtual catalogs faster than dial-up Internet access.
 When catalogs first appeared online in the late 1990s, the graphics took too long to load.
 After high-speed Internet access became more popular, virtual catalogs quickly grew to become a popular feature of online stores.
 In addition to faster Internet connectivity, a study in 2000 noted that an online presence for brick and mortar businesses increased offline sales by an average of 27%.
 Mack also pointed out that having more product information disseminated helps play a role in increasing sales: "We have the ability to provide consistent information...
 One of the advantages of selling furniture online is the hyperscript; you always have the original specifications on a product."

 Subsidiary of Adobe (2007)

 Scene7 was acquired by Adobe Systems on May 31, 2007, for an undisclosed sum.
 At that time, Scene7 had 80 employees, most of whom were transferred from Scene7's former headquarters in Novato, California to Adobe's offices in San Francisco, California.
 Mack joined Adobe as its vice president of Creative Solutions Services.
 Scene7 was added to Adobe's product line as a hosted service to help boost Adobe's overall services strategy, especially its software as a service efforts, and because Scene7 was a great fit due to its heavy usage of Adobe products.

-Adobe plans to integrate Scene7's products into Adobe LiveCycle, the company's suite of server software products, at an unspecified time.
 The Scene7 brand will continue to be used, but it will "eventually be replaced with the Adobe brand".
 Denmark-based YaWah, a dynamic imaging software company, was acquired by Adobe on September 26, 2008, to help expand Scene7 globally.